ergo-services/ergo/README.md

     - `SetCompressionThreshold(threshold int)`, `CompressionThreshold()`
   - `node.Options`:
     - `Compression` these settings are using as defaults for the spawning processes
-  - these options will be ignored if the receiver is running on either the Erlang or Elixir node
+  - these feature will be ignored if the receiver is running on either the Erlang or Elixir node
 * Introduced **proxy feature** support **with end-to-end encryption**.
   - `node.Node` new methods:
     - `AddProxyRoute(...)`, `RemoveProxyRoute(...)`